satansdeer/satansdeer.github.com/content/legacy-posts/react-lifecycle-methods/index.md

 Next method being called is `getSnapshotBeforeUpdate`.
 It is being executed right before the changes from Virtual DOM are to be reflected in the DOM.

-This method is also used very rarely.
+This method is also used .
 Use it if you need to access some data in DOM before it gets overriden.

 If you return value from this method it will be passed as third argument to `componentDidUpdate` that is being executed next.